-Parents are put under pressure to put their child to sleep in a separate room, when this is in fact detrimental to your baby’s development.
+Due to constant warnings about SIDS in the first year of a baby’s life, parents can feel under pressure to put their child to sleep in a separate room, when this is in fact detrimental to your baby’s development.
 It causes distress to parents, who lose sleep trying to be alert to the baby’s breathing and cries through a monitor, and to the baby, who craves constant contact and instant feeding.

 Co-sleeping is the practice of sleeping in close proximity to your baby, whether they are in your bed or their own cot.

 The benefits and dangers of co-sleeping are in debate between opposition groups and supporters, with both sides having valid points about the balance between an infant’s physical safety and emotional security.

 The National Institute for Health and Care Excellence (NICE) released guidelines which state that although SIDS is rare, it is more likely to occur when the parent or carer sleeps with the baby – whether this be in bed, on a chair, lying down or sitting up.